Lord Soth: Ravenloft

 The Mists of Ravenloft plucked Soth and Caradoc from Krynn while the two battled.
 His soul was brought to the domain of Barovia; wanting to return to Krynn, Soth sought out Strahd von Zarovich, the ruler of the domain, in the hope Strahd would help him.
 Strahd tried to use Soth to his advantage but this only cost him a red dragon which was one of his castle guardians.
 After a series of adventures with the Vistani girl, Magda, and the were-badger Azrael Dak, Soth had found out that Strahd was hiding Caradoc from him.
 Soth attacked Strahd unceasingly and the vampire had no choice but to release Caradoc in order to keep his domain in one piece.
 Soth then pursued Caradoc until he finally caught him at the edge of the mists.

 Soth was then given the domain Sithicus ("land of spectres" in the elven tongue) in Ravenloft by the Mists after he exacted his vengeance on Caradoc's ghost.
-His new castle, Nedragaard Keep (Solamnic, meaning: "not Dargaard"), was made as mockery of Dargaard in Krynn with a continually changing form so Soth could not maintain the military order he was accustomed to.
+His new castle, Nedargaard Keep (Solamnic, meaning: "not Dargaard"), was made as mockery of Dargaard in Krynn with a continually changing form so Soth could not maintain the military order he was accustomed to.
 During the Grand Conjunction he briefly returned to his Krynn body.

 Soth's experiences in Sithicus had changed him only slightly.
 Throughout his time in the Dread Realm, Soth found himself entering mirror worlds, each which contained a portion of his past.
 Through these he lived in worlds of fantasy, ignoring the world beyond his keep.
 It is believed that his refusal to face his past sins and his willingness to suffer his curse led to his release from the Mists; Soth simply withdrew and ignored Sithicus until he was released.

 The story of his ascension is told in Knight of the Black Rose, the story of his temporary release is told in World of Krynn, and the story of his final release is told in Spectre of the Black Rose.